[NOTE: This is a work in progress and is NOT for the faint of heart.]

 We believe that Jesus Christ will in reality come again for those Who know Him and love with anticipation His return – II Tim.
 4:1,8.

 We believe that against Him the beast, the false prophet and the anti-christ will make war – Rev. 19:19.

 We believe that following these events Jesus will bind satan for 1,000 literal years (Rev. 20:1-6) and that throughout this time Jesus will reign on the earth in bodily form.
-We believe that following His Millennial reign satan will be release for a short time and then the final end to this age will come – Rev. 20:7-15.
+This is referred to by many as the millennial reign of Christ.
+We believe that following His millennial reign, satan will be release for a short time and then the final end of this age will come – Rev. 20:7-15.